sb0123/pipenv-cookiecutter/README.md

 pipx run cookiecutter gh:anmut-consulting/pipenv-cookiecutter --checkout <branch_name>
 ```

-This will prompt a series of questions about the new project you are setting up.
+Both will prompt a series of questions about the new project you are setting up.

 You will be asked for the `repo_name` of the GitHub project.
 Make sure you enter the name verbatim.